Peter Popovic

 Peter "Poppe" Popovic (Popović; born 10 February 1968) is a Swedish former ice hockey defenceman of Serbian ancestry, and currently an assistant coach of the Sweden men's national team.
-Popovic was drafted by the Montreal Canadiens in the 5th round (93rd overall) of the 1988 NHL Entry Draft.
+Popovic was drafted by the Montreal Canadiens in the 5th round (93rd overall) of the 1988 NHL entry draft.

 Playing career

 Popovic began his National Hockey League career with Montreal in 1994, where he played for five seasons.

+In the summer of 1998, the Canadiens traded Popovic to the New York Rangers.

-He also played for the New York Rangers, Pittsburgh Penguins, and Boston Bruins.
-He left the NHL after the 2001 season, having played 485 games, then played for five seasons in Södertälje SK.
+After one year on Broadway, Popovic was on the move again, traded to the Pittsburgh Penguins in exchange for Kevin Hatcher in a cost-cutting movie by the Penguins.
+Popovic then inked a 2-year free agent deal with the Boston Bruins but played just one year there before He left the NHL after the 2001 season, having played 485 games, then played for five seasons in Södertälje SK.